Ghost Pipefish in Fiji, Solenostomus

 Ghost Pipefish

-Ghost pipefishes prefer sheltered spots such as shallow protected reefs, coastal bays or ‘muck’ sites.
+Ghost pipefishes preferring sheltered spots such as shallow protected reefs, coastal bays or ‘muck’ sites.
 They seem to love to hang out under Jetties.

 Life cycle and reproduction

-Not that much is known about their life cycle.
+Not that much is know about their life cycle.

-They spend the greater part of their life in a larval stage in the pelagial.
+They spend the greater part of their life as a larval stage in the pelagial.

-When grown enough to reproduce they morph into an adult form and settle in shallow protected waters and coral reefs to depths of up to 25 meters.
+When grown enough to reproduce the morph into an adult form and settle in shallow protected waters and coral reefs to a depths of up to 25 meters.

 Ghost Pipefish Fiji